AlyssaRicketts/IDE-IT-Frontend/README.md

 ## 1 Introduction

+### 1.1 Motivation

 The Eclipse IDE provides helpful user interfaces and features for authoring, modifying, compiling, deploying, and debugging software.
 However, due to low accessibility and awareness of these tools and features, only a small number of these powerful IDE functionalities get used.
 Additionally, many developers find that many tools in their IDEs are not trivial to configure, and this prevents them from using the tool at all.
-The aim of IDE-IT Frontend is to improve the discoverability of existing IDE tools and shortcuts.
+The aim of the Integrated Development Environment - Intelligent Tutorials (IDE-IT) is to improve the discoverability of existing IDE tools and shortcuts, by providing developers non-invasive suggestions on Eclipse features that they may not be aware of.

-IDE-IT Frontend teaches users about the existance of features through non-invasive notifications when users neglect to use relevant features.
-It displays suggestions to the user in two forms: tool enable/disable and hotkey shortcut tips.
-Tool enable/disable suggestions appear with a checkbox next to them, which enables or disables the suggested tool accordingly if clicked.
+### 1.2 IDE-IT Frontend

+This repository / plugin is specifically for the frontend service of IDE-IT.
+This is not designed to be a standalone plugin.
+It requires a the use of a backend service that tracks user action such as document changes, key presses, and mouse clicks, and then performs the evaluation of which hotkeys and configurations to suggest.
+We recommend the IDE-IT backend plugin, located at https://github.com/DavidThien/IDE-IT, as this framework is built specifically for IDE-IT.
+If you would like to use your own custom backend framework, see below on how to incorporate our service to your own plugin.

 <sup>[back to top](#ide-it-frontend)</sup>